Southampton-RSG-Training/industry-skills-agile-training/episodes/21-1-collaboration-workflow.md

           D - E [feature]
 ```

 In this case, Git simply moves the main branch pointer to the latest commit in the feature branch.
 This strategy is simple and keeps the commit history linear - i.e. the history is one straight line.

 After a fast forward merge:

 ```text
 A - B - C - D - E [main][feature]
 ```

+Fast forward merge strategy is best used when you have a short-lived feature branch that needs to be merged back into the main branch,
+and no other changes have been made to the main branch in the meantime.

 ### 3-Way Merge with Merge Commit